archmetalDBM/GlobaLID-App/doc/references.md

   Mesopotamiens, Iranica Antiqua, 44, 1–45.
   DOI:<a href="https://doi.org/10.2143/IA.44.0.2034374" target="_blank">10.2143/IA.44.0.2034374</a>

+- Berger, D., Brügmann, G., Friedrich, R., Lutz, J., Meyer, H.-P., and Pernicka, E., 2022, Shiny bronze in glassy matter: an inconspicuous piece of slag from the Bronze Age mining site of Mušiston (Tajikistan) and its significance for the development of tin metallurgy in Central Asia, Archaeological and Anthropological Sciences, 14(8), 150.
+  DOI:<a href="https://doi.org/10.1007/s12520-022-01606-2" target="_blank">10.1007/s12520-022-01606-2</a>

 - Bird, G., Brewer, P. A., Macklin, M. G., Nikolova, M., Kotsev, T., Mollov, M., and Swain, C., 2010, Pb isotope evidence for contaminant-metal dispersal in an international river system: The